WSINTRA/littledutchbackend/README.md

 Review___
 A review belongs to a user and a product.
-Has a title and content. rails generate model Review user:references product:references title content
+Has a title and content. rails generate model Review user:references product:references title content:text